 IFRS 2, "Share-Based Payment" requires an entity to reflect in its profit or loss and financial position the effects of share-based payment transactions, including expenses associated with transactions in which share options are granted to employees.
-We have granted warrants to employees, consultants and board members under two different programs as described in Note 5, which need to be accounted for under IFRS 2.
+We have granted warrants to employees, consultants and board members under three different programs as described in Note 6, which are accounted for under IFRS 2.